Filtration Games and Potentially Projective Modules: Introduction

 \section{Introduction}

 The classic Gale-Stewart Theorem ensures that 2-player open games (of length $\omega$) are always determined.
 A frequently used example of such a game is the Ehrenfeucht-Fra\"iss\'{e} game of length $\omega$ on a pair of first-order structures, which is an open game for \emph{Spoiler} (using the terminology of Spencer~\cite{MR1847951}).
 It is natural to wonder to what extent does the Gale-Stewart Theorem extend to open games of length $\omega_1$.
 In this context, ``open for Player X" means that every win by Player X is known at some countable stage of play.\footnote{More precisely: let $\mathcal{W}_X$ denote the set of maximal branches through the game tree that represent wins for Player X. The game (of length $\omega_1$) is open for Player X if $\mathcal{W}_X$ is open with respect to the topology generated by sets of the form $B_t:=$ ``the maximal branches passing through $t$" where $t$ is a node in the game tree of countable height.} The $\omega_1$-length analogue of Gale-Stewart Theorem fails, however, even when restricted to Ehrenfeucht-Fra\"iss\'{e} games.
 For example, Mekler-Shelah-Vaananen~\cite{MR1191613} provide a ZFC example of an Ehrenfeucht-Fra\"iss\'{e} game of length $\omega_1$ that is not determined.
-They did, however, show: \begin{theorem}[Mekler et al.~\cite{MR1191613}, Theorem 10] It is consistent, relative to large cardinals, that whenever $G$ is a group and $F$ is a free abelian group, the Ehrenfeucht-Fra\"iss\'{e} game of length $\omega_1$ on the pair $(G,F)$ is determined. \end{theorem}
+They did, however, show: \begin{theorem}[Mekler et al.~\cite{MR1191613}, Theorem 10] Assume